 One of the most common concerns regarding OLED displays is that they can be susceptible to burn-in.
 Burn-in is a term used to describe permanent image retention on OLED displays that can occur from looping logos or static HUDs.
-When elements such as these are displayed for hours at a time, it can permanently scar the panel's pixels, leaving residual 'ghost' patterns that can't be turned off.
+When such elements are displayed for hours, it can permanently scar the panel's pixels, leaving residual 'ghost' patterns that can't be turned off.

-Thankfully, OLED panel manufacturers have made great strides in negating burn-in, with LG using 'screen shift' technology, which subtly moves static images onscreen to ensure individual pixels aren't outputting the same information for sustained periods of time.
+Thankfully, OLED panel manufacturers have made great strides in negating burn-in.
+LG uses 'screen shift' technology, which subtly moves static images onscreen to ensure individual pixels aren't outputting the same information for sustained periods.

 But could the Nintendo Switch OLED be susceptible to burn-in?
 Nintendo told TechRadar: "We’ve designed the OLED screen to aim for longevity as much as possible, but OLED displays can experience image retention if subjected to static visuals over a long time.